-Serbia: Improvement of current PPAs and support scheme in new energy law7.
-May 2015. / News Serbia Energy
+Serbia: Improvement of current PPAs and support scheme in new energy law, News Serbia Energy

 The new Energy Law laid down grounds for the improvement of the support scheme and, even more important, improvement of currently applicable PPAs.

 Serbia implemented a support scheme for renewable energy in its legal system for the first time in 2009.
 The initial scheme underwent notable improvements with the adoption of the 2011 Energy Law, the accompanying bylaws which were adopted in early 2013, and model power purchase agreements (PPAs) in the summer of 2013.
 Renewable generators were, for the first time, given by explicit provisions of the law the right of priority access to the grid and the right to sell the entire quantity of generated electricity to the state-owned purchaser under guaranteed, preferential prices.

 Even though the framework was notably improved compared to the initial one, the renewable energy sector has not witnessed any concrete, significant developments.